 Strategy in Failure to Identify the Driver Cases

-In failure to identify the driver cases, one of the most frustrating aspects is that it there is the potential of criminalising a bad memory.
+In failure to identify the driver cases, one of the most frustrating aspects is that there is the potential for criminalising a bad memory.
 People who are law-abiding and respectful find themselves in the criminal courts.
-However, the fact that people accused of this offence often have no previous convictions often makes it easier to defend them.
+However, the fact that people accused of this offence often have no previous convictions can make it easier to defend them.
 This can be done in a number of ways: